-GS 525 General Psychology 3 quarter units/30 clock hours
+GS 525 General Psychology

 Students are taught exploration and application of basic principles of psychology in understanding self, relations with others, and interactions with social groups.
 The stages of psychological development and personality are covered.
 This course also includes the Psychological approaches to interpersonal relations and effective and ineffective living.
 Mind-body relations - how one's psychological state affects their physical and mental health; counseling principles and methods are covered.